glasklart/hd/README.md

 Overview
 =====================================================================

-Out-of-the-way transparent WinterBoard theme that let's you really showcase your wallpaper.
+Out-of-the-way transparent WinterBoard theme that lets you really showcase your wallpaper.
 Glasklart is swedish, it means "clear as glass".